 “Paris is always a good idea,” declared Audrey Hepburn.
 I thought that moving to Paris was a great idea until we were living in Paris.
 If you’re coming here because you love Paris, you will probably love Paris (most of the time).
-If you’re not a Francophile or you love to judge strangers, you will want to read this 3k word long aritcle on why we don’t like living in Paris as expats and why we’re leaving France.
+If you’re not a Francophile or you love to judge strangers, you will want to read this 3,000-word long article on why we don’t like living in Paris as expats and why we’re leaving France.

 We’ve been living in Paris for two months.
 If you’re here to tell me that I haven’t tried hard enough or that two months isn’t long enough, try to read a bit before you judge me.
 This is the most personal post I’ve written in a while.
 As a note, I’m American and we’ve lived in the Netherlands and Belgium (briefly).
-This are my comparison points.

 Most important fact to get out of the way: It’s a privilege to live abroad, especially in Paris.

 There are plenty of things about Paris that I love: the architecture, food, wine, ability to travel within Europe, and rich cultural heritage of France.
 I adore France otherwise, but I’ll have lots more about great things to do around France as well as Paris soon.
-As a travel blogger and someone who is into history/culture, I absolutely had a blast going around Paris researching new locations and pursuing my passion of writing.
+As a travel blogger and someone who is into history/culture, I absolutely had a blast going around Paris exploring secret Paris and pursuing my passion of writing.

 I’ve felt like there was something broken in ME for not loving living in Paris.
 That said, I’ve sacrificed a lot to be here, including my previous career and my financial independence.
-I thought that I’d enjoy living in Paris and it would click (so I kept putting off writing this although I thought about writing it a million times.
+I thought that I’d enjoy living in Paris and it would click, so I kept putting off writing this although I thought about writing it a million times.
 However, Paris never clicked.

 I’m not a Francophile.